lukasweibel/image-sweep/README.md

 For the first class, I used approximately 510 random pictures from the following Kaggle dataset: https://www.kaggle.com/datasets/pankajkumar2002/random-image-sample-dataset

 Class 2: Screenshots
 For the second class, I generated random screenshots from websites using Playwright as a web scraper.
 The script scrape/scrape.py visits all websites listed in the scrape/websites.txt file using a Chrome Desktop Browser and saves screenshots of each.
 Subsequently, the same websites are visited again using an iPhone X Browser, and screenshots are taken and saved.
 Finally, the script visits a website that creates fake WhatsApp chats and captures screenshots of the generated chats.
-Like this I am ending upt with around 310 screenshots.
+As a result, I am ending up with around 310 screenshots.

 run script: